daniel-lawson/LaneLinesProject/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to
+A possible improvement would be to identify the lanes adjacent to the lane that the car is currently in.
+This would be helpful in merging into the other lanes as well as seeing cars merge into this lane.

-Another potential improvement could be to ...
+Another potential improvement could be to detect how high up the image the car can see the lines.
+Currently, the top of the lines are at a set point below the midpoint.
+This appears correct in normal driving circumstances, but there are instances where the lines are higher/lower than this point.